 DPSS’21, MPP Class of 2024

 DPSS equips you with training in data analytics paired with hands-on policy research experience and professional development resources.
 The program includes three required modules: (1) Data Analytics in Public Policy; (2) Introduction to R Programming; and (3) an immersive Capstone Research Project.
-The Professional Development Series provides meaningful opportunities for career exploration.

 This course provides an introduction to the statistical foundations, tools, and methods employed by public policy researchers.
 Explore the fundamental problem of causal inference and learn how to use data, research design, and statistical modeling to navigate around this problem.